Freeze-Dried Food is

 Myth #2: Freeze-Dried Food is expensive - isn't it?

 Maybe.
 But what if I told you that it could be less expensive.
 Let's just talk about produce for a moment — fruits and vegetables.
 How many times have you thrown out spoiled fresh produce before you had a chance to eat it?
 How old is that "fresh" produce by the time you bring it home from the store?
 1 week?
 2 weeks?
 More?

 And how was it grown?
 And where?
 Did they use pesticides (which will go into your body)?
 Is it truly organic (meaning, hopefully, no pesticides)?

 But it's nice to have complete meals you can prepare in a few minutes with a little water during a crisis.
 Whenever you look at the prices of full meal #10 cans on a preparedness website, get out your calculator.
 They always state the number of servings in a can.
 Divide the price by the number of servings.
-For instance: the ingredients listed above are from a can of Chicken Fettuccine Alfredo.
+For instance: the ingredients listed above are from a can of Chicken Fettuccine Alfredo from Augason Farms.
 At the time of this article, the price is $34.99 per can.
 Dividing $34.99 by 14 servings = $2.50 per serving.
-Is there anywhere you can purchase frozen or restaurant chicken fettuccine alfredo for $2.50 per serving?
+Is there anywhere you can purchase frozen or restaurant chicken fettuccine Alfredo for $2.50 per serving?

-It's true that different brands may list a different number of servings, a different size of servings and, of course, the prices will differ.
+It's true that different brands may list a different number of servings, and various sizes of servings and, of course, the prices will differ.
 It is up to you to do the math to get the most for your money.
 I try to never buy any food unless it's on sale.
 It takes diligence and careful watching for the sales.